cloudflare/pat-app/README.md

 ### Configure /etc/hosts

-Append the following rules to the /etc/hosts file to ensure that queries for test issuer, origin, and attester are all resolve to localhost.
+Append the following rules to the /etc/hosts file to ensure that queries for test issuer, origin, and attester all resolve to localhost.

 ```
 127.0.0.1 issuer.example